-Pacific Gas and Electric (PG&E) has announced that, during certain weather conditions, they will shut down transmission lines on days with a high risk of wildfire as part of its Public Safety Power Shutoff (PSPS) program.
-Customers are advised to prepare for outages that could last two to seven days.
-Outages could impact any PG&E customer, regardless of whether they live in a high fire-threat area.
-Check the link above and follow the tips below to receive the most up to date information from PG&E; this is not a City of Cupertino program and this web page may not contain the most recent information.
+Pacific Gas and Electric (PG&E) has announced that it will shut down transmission lines on days with a high risk of wildfire as part of its Public Safety Power Shutoff (PSPS) program.
+Customers are advised to prepare for outages that could last more than 48 hours.
+Outages could impact any PG&E customer regardless of whether they live in a high fire-threat area.
+Check the link above and follow the tips below to receive the most up to date information from PG&E. (This is not a City of Cupertino program and this webpage may not contain the most recent information.)

 PG&E determines the shutoff in coordination with the National Weather Service to reduce the risk of PG&E lines staring a fire.
 Criteria is: